1901 Purdue Boilermakers football team

 The 1901 Purdue Boilermakers football team was an American football team that represented Purdue University during the 1901 Western Conference football season.
 The Boilermakers compiled a 4–4–1 record and outscored their opponents by a total of 138 to 66 in their fourth, non-consecutive season under head coach D. M. Balliet.
 John F. G. Miller was the team captain.

+While Purdue credits Balliet as head coach for 1901, some (but not all) news articles reported that Alpha Jamison was head coach that season, with Balliet assisting.
+The Purdue Debris yearbook listed both Jamison and Balliet simply as "coaches".